Coaching, Mentoring, counselling and Consulting

 Why Do We Play?

-For many of us, a significant one.
-An important element of our wider experience.
+For many, a significant part.
+A fundamental element of our day to day experience.

 What is the purpose of sport?

-To put the questions above into context, it might help to widen our enquiry:
+To put the questions above into context, it might help to broaden the enquiry:

 What is the purpose of life?